2mol/pboy/Roadmap.md

 ## random ideas & wishes

+- use https://upx.github.io/ to get a smaller binary size
 - use https://github.com/tfausak/github-release
 - refresh if any files move outside of the application.
 - try out circleCI